Room-Mitra/genie/ReadMe.txt

 Changes to be made ::
 .
 Provide button in webapp to clear ec2 cache
 .
+Logging and error handling
+.
 EC2 cache should have TTL
 .
 Uncached Webapp api calls should get uncached EC2 results .
-Download intents CSV & maintain here
-.
 CICD pipeline
 .
 Register device intent confirmation needs to be fixed .
 Rename hospatality intent handler to housekeeping intent handler in lambda